STUDY GUIDE FOR “BR'ER POSSUM'S DILEMMA”

 Possum's are known to have many teeth - as many as 50!
 Look at this website to get some ideas on developing a lesson on mammal teeth - http://www.earthlife.net/mammals/teeth.html

 LANGUAGE – Compare the Br'er Rabbit stories of Joel Chandler Harris with Julius Lester.
 Chandler wrote in heavy dialect while Lester uses modern phrases and words.
-Try taking a Harris story and rewriting it like Lester did to make it more appealing to the ear.
+Try taking a Harris story and rewriting it like Lester did to make it more appealing to today's ear.